-- 3) Traffic signage and pavement markings using Manual of Uniform Traffic Control Devices nomenclature shown as required by the Director of Engineering, on a separate plan. - 4) Plan and cross-section information accurately describing the location of existing trees to be retained, with respect to all below ground and above ground infrastructure features. - 5) Additional details and drawings as required by the Director of Engineering such as removal and relocation drawings.
+- 3) Traffic signage and pavement markings shall reference Manual of Uniform Traffic Control Devices nomenclature as required by the General Manager, Engineering, on a separate plan. - 4) Plan and cross-section information accurately describing the location of existing trees to be retained, with respect to all below ground and above ground infrastructure features. - Additional details and drawings as required by the General Manager, Engineering such as removal and relocation drawings.